How Daido Moriyama influenced my work?

 Vauxhall by Pavement Pulse

 Had a look at this book, read it from cover to cover and a light bulb went off or flicked on.
-What didn't make sense two years ago, suddenly made sense now and it changed how I viewed photography forever, how I took photos and my photos ended up looking.
-It was a lightning bolt moment and one you can't go back from.
+What didn't make sense two years ago, suddenly made sense now and it changed how I viewed photography which you can't go back from.
 You know something has happened when your photos radically change from that day forward and you look back at your previous old photos and the difference is night and day.
 I call it a photographic religious experience, but no religion here....just a creative awakening.

 A sample from the Daido Moriyma book "Farewell Photography"